 Plays ~2-7ish players in however long you care to play for

-Up until this year my preferred edition of Paranoia was 2nd.
+Up until lastyear my preferred edition of Paranoia was 2nd.
 This is still the best edition that comes as a single book.
-The latest edition from Mongoose is bloody fantastic.
+The latest edition from Mongoose is bloody fantastic and I’d say that this is the year that I’ve fully made the switch and committed to this edition.
 I was doubtful about it, as it went to using entirely D6s and changed the game quite significantly.
 As with Warhammer: Age of Sigmar, I am delighted to be proven wrong.
 This is becoming a running theme…

 Paranoia, in its current incarnation, is manic fun.
 The new approach to character creation sets the tone of the game from the very beginning, allowing players to really dick each other over from the get-go.
 The use of action cards for combat is also good, but took a bit of getting used to.
 I’m trying to keep up with releases for this edition and, so far, I have the complete set of what’s been released.